box/developer.box.com/content/guides/authentication/app-token/app-token-setup.md

   - /guides/applications/custom-apps/app-token-setup
 ---

-# Setup with App Tokens
+# Setup with App Token Auth

-A Custom App can be set up to use server-side
-[App Tokens][app-token] for authentication.
+A Limited Access App can be set up to use server-side [App Tokens][app-token] for authentication.

 <CTA to='g://authentication/app-token'>
   Learn how App Token authentication works